juji-io/datalevin/doc/query.md

 Unlike previous research [2] [3] [4], we build these new indices online and kept them up to date with new data during transactions.
 As far as we know, Datalevin is the first system to develop online algorithms for these types of indices.
-We pay a small price in transaction processing time (about 30% slower) and a slightly larger memory footprint, but gain orders of magnitude query speedup.
+We pay a small price in transaction processing time (about 20% slower for large transactions, more for small transactions) and a slightly larger memory footprint, but gain orders of magnitude query speedup.

 ## Query Optimizations

 The new query engine will employs multiple optimization strategies.
-Some are our innovations.
+Some implement our new ideas.

 ### Entity filtering (new)